bubuguo/MongodbSim/README.md

 MongodbSim
 ==========

-A JavaScript script to simulate Mongodb
+A JavaScript script to simulate query in Mongodb